TritonDataCenter/rfd/rfd/0055/README.md

 or `MS_PRIVATE` within the namespace.
 When this is the controlling mount, it impacts propagation for future mount operations within, and across, namespaces.

-To reiterate some earlier points, if a mounpoint has been locally unmounted, then it will no longer be in the process's namespace AVL tree at all.
-In addition, during lookup, within `vn_mountedvfs` we do not have to check the `mnse_flags` to determine how to traverse a mount.
-If the mount is visible in our namespace, we follow it.
-Otherwise it will not be visible and we stay on the underlying vnode.

 ### Syscall interface